Tuesday Debut – Presenting Ann Magee!

 SUSANNA: How long was it between the time you started writing seriously and the time you sold your first picture book?

-SUSANNA: What is the most important/helpful thing you learned on your way to publication?
+SUSANNA: I remember having you in my class in early 2014 😊 What is the most important/helpful thing you learned on your way to publication?
 (Or what is your most helpful piece of advice for up and coming writers?)

-You may purchase Rebecca’s book at:
+You may purchase Ann’s book at:

 (all links below are book-specific)